If you’ve been made redundant and aren’t quite sure how or where to start looking for a new job, read on.

 Know your rights

 As well as any financial obligations your employer has, get to grips with the other rights you have.
-You’re entitled to reasonable time off for your search for work to attend interviews, or to pursue any training you want to do to support that for example.
+If you have a notice period that you're working through, you're entitled to reasonable time off to support your search for work.
+This includes time off to attend interviews, or to pursue any training you want to do, for example.

-Have a really good think about the type of job and company you’d like to work for.
+Have a good think about the type of job and company you’d like to work for.
 Equally, identify any deal breakers – the salary or location for example.
-Brush up on your interview and practise answers to standard questions particularly how you’re going to talk in positive terms about your most recent role/redundancy.
+Brush up on your interview skills and practice answers to standard questions.
+Prepare to be asked about your most recent role and the circumstances surrounding your redundancy and try and talk about it positively - even if you might not feel that way!

 Many companies and recruitment agencies search LinkedIn to find potential candidates.

-If you don’t have a profile already – create one.
+If you don’t have a profile already – create one - you can use much of the information that you've already got on your CV.
 If it’s not up to date, give it a refresh.
 LinkedIn have a guide that will help you make sure your profile is as good as it can be.

 You can also use LinkedIn to let recruiters know that you’re open to opportunities.
 You can change your status under the Privacy settings/Job Seeking Preferences so you’ll appear in searches that match your career interests.